Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide04.png' alt='  ' title='Slide: 4' border='1'  width='85%%'/>

-The {{< glossary_link display="Arkisto" id="arkisto" >}} platform started in 2019 as a way to capture the lessons of PARADISEC and other projects such as Alveo (another language data project similar in scope to LDaCA) which was presented at OR 2014: Sefton PM, Estival D, Cassidy S, Burnham D, Berghold J. The Human Communication Science Virtual Lab (HCS vLab): A repository microclimate in a rapidly evolving research-ecosystem.
+The {{< glossary_link display="Arkisto" id="arkisto" >}} platform started in 2019 as a way to capture the lessons of {{< glossary_link display="PARADISEC" id="paradisec" >}} and other projects such as Alveo (another language data project similar in scope to LDaCA) which was presented at OR 2014: Sefton PM, Estival D, Cassidy S, Burnham D, Berghold J. The Human Communication Science Virtual Lab (HCS vLab): A repository microclimate in a rapidly evolving research-ecosystem.
 In: Open Repositories 2014.
 Helsinki; 2014 [cited 2016 Jul 19].
 Available from: http://www.doria.fi/handle/10024/97740

 </section>